Immunizations: RSV Vaccine Data

 Infants, young children, and older adults are more likely to develop severe complications from RSV that may lead to hospitalization.
 Among infants and young children, RSV is the most common cause of bronchitis, croup, ear infections, and pneumonia.

-This year, CDC (Centers for Disease Control and Prevention) has recommended multiple new immunizations to protect those most at risk of severe illness with RSV: infants, toddlers, pregnant people during the RSV season (September through January), and adults 60 years and older.
+This year, CDC (Centers for Disease Control and Prevention) has recommended multiple immunizations to protect those most at risk of severe illness with RSV: infants, toddlers, pregnant people during the RSV season (September through January), and adults 60 years and older.

 RSV vaccination data for Wisconsin is based on information from the Wisconsin Immunization Registry (WIR), unless otherwise specified.
 WIR is an internet database that tracks vaccine records for Wisconsin children and adults.